Van Buren Street (Arizona): History

 Built after the founding of the city of Phoenix, the road was located outside of town in the 1880s.
 Following the expansion of the city northwards, the street became increasingly popular as people began to use it more and more.
 The routing of the Bankhead Highway, US 60, US 70, US 80, and US 89 also increased its popularity, turning the area into a center of life in the city.
 The demand for service on the street was so great that Arizona's first drive-in movie theater was sited on Van Buren, and motel owners introduced gimmicks to draw people to their attractions.

 Following the completion of Interstate 10 to the south, the area became subject to urban decay, as the former U.S. Routes were removed from the system or rerouted around the street.
 This led to a decline in commerce in the area, and the eventual shuttering of many businesses on the street.
 This in turn led to an increase in crime and prostitution that has continued to this day.

 In the years since its demise, there have been numerous attempts at improving the area.
 In Phoenix, the city has taken an active role in redeveloping the East Van Buren Corridor.

 Transportation

-Valley Metro Bus's route 3 Van Buren Street primarily serves Van Buren Street, running on it from Galvin Parkway in east Phoenix to 4th Street in Avondale.
-Valley Metro Rail has stops here at 1st Avenue and Central Avenue.
+Valley Metro Bus's route 3 Van Buren Street primarily serves Van Buren Street, running on it from the Phoenix Zoo in east Phoenix's Papago Park to 4th Street in Avondale.
+Valley Metro Rail's B Line has stops here at 1st Avenue and Central Avenue.